apache/hudi/website/blog/2021-08-23-s3-events-source.md

 In this approach, users need to [enable S3 event notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html).
 There will be two types of deltastreamers as detailed below.

-1. [S3EventsSource](https://github.com/apache/hudi/blob/master/hudi-utilities/src/main/java/org/apache/hudi/utilities/sources/S3EventsSource.java): Create Hudi S3 metadata table.
-This source leverages AWS SNS and SQS services that subscribe to file events from the source bucket.
+1. [S3EventsSource](https://github.com/apache/hudi/blob/178767948e906f673d6d4a357c65c11bc574f619/hudi-utilities/src/main/java/org/apache/hudi/utilities/sources/S3EventsSource.java): Create Hudi S3 metadata table.
+This source leverages AWS [SNS](https://aws.amazon.com/sns) and [SQS](https://aws.amazon.com/sqs/) services that subscribe to file events from the source bucket.
     - Events from SQS will be written to this table, which serves as a changelog for the subsequent incremental puller.
     - When the events are committed to the S3 metadata table they will be deleted from SQS.
-2. [S3EventsHoodieIncrSource](https://github.com/apache/hudi/blob/master/hudi-utilities/src/main/java/org/apache/hudi/utilities/sources/S3EventsHoodieIncrSource.java): Read incrementally from the S3 metadata table.
-This source extends the already existing [HoodieIncrSource](https://github.com/apache/hudi/blob/master/hudi-utilities/src/main/java/org/apache/hudi/utilities/sources/HoodieIncrSource.java) and uses the metadata table written by S3EventsSource.
+3. [S3EventsHoodieIncrSource](https://github.com/apache/hudi/blob/178767948e906f673d6d4a357c65c11bc574f619/hudi-utilities/src/main/java/org/apache/hudi/utilities/sources/S3EventsHoodieIncrSource.java) and uses the metadata table written by S3EventsSource.
     - Read the S3 metadata table and get the objects that were added or modified.
 These objects contain the S3 path for the source files that were added or modified.
     - Write to Hudi table with source data corresponding to the source files in the S3 bucket.